 6. Don’t Overlook Hoof Maintenance

 Even though your older horse may not be as active, it’s still important to make sure their hooves are trimmed regularly.
-Problems like arthritis, hoof abscesses, and infections can still cause a big impact on your horse’s life at any age.
 Keeping your horse on a consistent schedule with a trusted farrier can go a long way in making sure their hooves stay in top-notch condition.

 Prioritize Health Care for Your Senior Horse